RushikeshJadhav2004/CodeAlpha_Task/README.md

 ## 🚀 Features

 - Responsive modern layout with dark theme
-- Sections for Projects, Skills, and Contact
 - Built with scalable architecture and component-based design
-- Placeholder assets for logo and user image
 - Easily customizable

 ## 🛠️ Tech Stack